perfectsense/shot-check/README.md

 environment for your convenience.
 Use this if a site uses an animation or loading screen that cannot otherwise be skipped.

+### Query Strings

+To automatically append a querystring (?exampleKey=value) to every URL, supply a Query String.
+The special value `{timestamp}` will be replaced with the current timestamp in milliseconds.
+Use this as a cache buster if necessary, for example `_={timestamp}`.

+### Extra Request Headers

+Extra request headers can be used to customize the request even further.
+For example, `Cookie: userId=1234` or `User-Agent: Mozilla/5.0 (Linux; Android 8.0;
+Pixel 2 Build/OPD3.170816.012) AppleWebKit/537.36 (KHTML, like Gecko)
+Chrome/86.0.4240.183 Mobile Safari/537.36`.

 ### Automatic Site Paths

 If it is more convenient for you and your team to maintain a list of URLs that